-Human Resources Manager (Entry Level), Continuing Education Certificate
+Human Resources Manager (Entry Level), Continuing Education Workforce Certificate

-Students will be awarded a Continuing Education Workforce Training Certificate, and have access to a Continuing Education academic record (transcript).
+CCBC Credential: Students will be awarded a Continuing Education Workforce Training Certificate and have access to a Continuing Education academic record (transcript).
 Students will be prepared to sit for the certification exam for Associate Professional in Human Resources (aPHR).

 Financial Aid and Payment Options

 We offer financial aid by packaging public and private funding options to those who qualify, in select Continuing Education courses and programs.
 Additional opportunities for financial support include partial payment options through Nelnet Business Solutions and tuition waivers for those who qualify.
 Resources outside of CCBC may also be available through employer/sponsor paid tuition, the Department of Rehabilitation Services (DORS), and your local office of workforce development.

 This program is eligible for Baltimore County Public Schools Blueprint funding

 To apply, go to www.ccbcmd.edu/apply and complete the CCBC Continuing Education Workforce Certificate program application.
 An email will then be sent with program information and any additional requirements necessary to apply for the program.

 Open Entry – No screening or documentation required.

 This program has no options for obtaining course waiver(s) for prior learning.

 aPHR Exam Cost: Go to HR Certification Institute (HRCI), www.hrci.org